Neurotechnology-Exploration-Team/DataCollector/README.md

 ## Usage

-> You will first need to setup LSL streams for the Data Collector to interface with.
+> You will first need to set up LSL streams for the Data Collector to interface with.

 ### LSL Streaming